ditte816j/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code before it's necessary can lead to complex, hard-to-maintain code.
 It's better to write clear, simple code first and optimize only when profiling indicates that a particular section of code is a performance bottleneck.

+# 2023-12-09
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for efficiency is important, it should not be done too early in the development process.
+Prioritize writing clear, maintainable code first and optimize only when necessary, based on profiling and performance testing results.
+Focusing on optimization prematurely can lead to unnecessary complexity, bugs, and wasted time.